 The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is safely and efficiently destroying the chemical weapons stockpile currently in storage at the Blue Grass Army Depot.
-A two-step technology, neutralization followed by supercritical water oxidation, was selected to destroy a majority of the chemical weapons.
+A majority of the chemical weapons are being destroyed using neutralization.
 However, the use of an explosive destruction technology (EDT) is necessary to destroy a portion of the inventory of chemical munitions that present a problem to process in the main plant.
 The EDT chosen to augment the main plant is the Static Detonation Chamber (SDC).

 A 2011 X-ray assessment of the chemical weapons stockpile in Kentucky confirmed the solidification of agent in a significant number of 155mm mustard projectiles, rendering them unsuitable for automated processing in the main plant.
 These problematic munitions, together with some 200 mustard projectiles that have leaked in the past and are now overpacked, required a different technological approach for their destruction.
 To resolve this issue, an SDC 1200 is destroying all of the approximately 15,000 mustard projectiles, as well as two 3-gallon Department of Transportation bottles containing mustard agent.